Biographies

 Aug.
 9, 1831 He was born in Brohl-am-Rhein, Prussia.

-Dec 3 1861 He is missing from the census at home with his parents.
+Dec 3 1861 His name is not recorded on the census at the home of his parents.

 Nov 14 1865 They have a baby Johann born in Brohl.

-November 25 1869 applies for naturalization at Dodge County, WI circuit court.
+November 25 1869 he applies for naturalization at Dodge County, WI circuit court.

-July 1870 census (Heckenbauer) in Williamsburg, Dodge County, WI, listed as a carpenter, with wife Franciska, Henry, and Anna.
+July 28 1870 census in Williamsburg, Dodge County, WI, (Kekocken Post Office) John (Heckenbauer) listed as a carpenter, with wife Franciska, Henry, and Anna.

 March 4 1873 patent issued for metronome.
 Address in Mayville, Dodge County, WI.

 Feb 4 1874 Another child Chris is born in Chicago.
-John Adam was said to have been the choir director at St Alphonsus Church in Chicago.
+John Adam was said to have been the choir director at St Alphonsus Church in Chicago at this time.

 June 13 1876 he receives a patent for an improved shotgun design, while living in Kenosha, WI.